Maia-Everett/lintian.eu/_posts/2023-12-18-warcraft-retrospective-6.md

 {% endfigure %}

 * For the obligatory Civil Warcraft mission, you are to hunt the treacherous Stormreaver and Twilight's Hammer clans, whom Gul'dan took with him to search for the [Tomb of Sargeras](https://warcraft.wiki.gg/wiki/Tomb_of_Sargeras), which he raised from the bottom of the sea.
 Gul'dan himself is a unique death knight-like unit surrounded by daemons, and to get to him, you need to break rocks in the middle of the island.
 That's right: *you* kill Gul'dan here, not a daemon in the Tomb of Sargeras, as the preceding cinematic implied.
-* You raze the [Violet Citadel](https://warcraft.wiki.gg/wiki/Violet_Citadel) [Dalaran](https://warcraft.wiki.gg/wiki/Dalaran_(kingdom)), which in this version is located on a cross-shaped island.
+* You raze the [Violet Citadel](https://warcraft.wiki.gg/wiki/Violet_Citadel) of [Dalaran](https://warcraft.wiki.gg/wiki/Dalaran_(kingdom)), which in this version is located on a cross-shaped island.
 Despite being a city of magic in lore, it starts with a single measley mage tower and no mage units, instead having a large garrison of knights and other regular human units.
 * Finally, as the culmination of the campaign, you storm the [capital city of Lordaeron](https://warcraft.wiki.gg/wiki/Capital_City) across Lordamere Lake, fighting the forces of Lordaeron, Azeroth (Stormwind) and Kul Tiras at the same time.

 And your reward is another [cinematic](https://www.youtube.com/watch?v=3XkBOct_mFs) that's hilariously janky in hindsight.